Normal Operational Characteristics for a Microwave / Advantium

-It is normal to experience any of the following with a microwave oven:
+It is normal to experience any of the following with a microwave or Advantium oven:

 - Steam or vapor escaping from around the door.
 This does not mean that the unit is leaking microwave energy.
 The door is designed to allow heat and steam to escape to prevent the overheating of the unit.
 It is normal to see some condensation between the door panels, unless the condensation does not dissipate within a reasonable amount of time.